PizzaConsole/DiscordCopyBot/README.md

 PoisnCopy is now on 100 servers which is the capacity based on [this post from Discord](https://support.discord.com/hc/en-us/articles/4410940809111).
 I hope to verify this bot at some point, but it might be take a while.

-Therefore, _**if you try to add the bot to your servers it won't work.**_ Contact me directly with questions: posinfang@poisnfang.com
+Therefore, I created PoisnCopy2.
+Odds are the server will be turned off if you try to use it.
+Contact me with questions.
+Either create an issue here on GitHub or add me on Discord: @PoisnFang

 **_I can assist in setting this bot up for personal use.
 Please reach out if you need help!_**